astarte-platform/astarte/doc/pages/architecture/060-triggers.md

 Data triggers are installed for all devices in a Realm.

 #### Data Triggers Parameters

+`device_id` can be used to pass a specific Device ID to restrict the trigger to a single device. `*` is also accepted as `device_id` to maintain backwards compatibility and it is considered equivalent to no `device_id` specified.

+`group_name` can be used to restrict the trigger to all devices that are member of the group.

+`device_id` and `group_name` are mutually exclusive and if neither of them is specified in the simple trigger, the simple trigger will be installed for all devices in a realm.

 `data_trigger_type` can be one of the following: